guyrt/datamaster/client/docs/intro.rst

 **What is DataMaster?**
 DM is a tool to deal with data sets so you can focus on algorithms.
-It lets you deal with data sets as objects not raw files.
+It lets you created and manipulate data sets as objects not raw files.
 Data objects can:

 - Be versioned, both by setting a branch like git and by storing